eymen002/Discord-nitro-generator-and-checker/README.md

 TR
 Direkt olarak indirp inceleyebilrsiniz umarım yararlı olmuştur.

- You can download and review it directly, I hope it was useful.
+You can download and review it directly, and you can edit it in the language you want, I hope it was useful.